jerrsapps1/SafetySyncLanding/replit.md

 The landing page features a sophisticated dark theme with tech-forward design elements including animated gradients, glassmorphism effects, floating background orbs, and modern interactive animations.
 The design uses a blue-to-purple gradient color scheme throughout for a cohesive, professional appearance.

+The custom SafetySync.AI logo has been integrated as a clickable home button in both navigation and footer, featuring a shield design with AI circuitry patterns and compliance checkmark that perfectly represents the brand's focus on AI-powered OSHA compliance automation.

 ## User Preferences

 Preferred communication style: Simple, everyday language.